EnterprisePKI/pki-portfolio-alexandra-blanchard/labs/week-04/submissions/ install-validate/lab-03-install-and-validate.md

 ## Explanation
 Explain why the results matter.

-- The test root CA self-signed because ot was self-created, recogniozed by immediately by the .key, .crt, and root already in the trust store.
+- The test root CA self-signed because ot was self-created, recognized immediately by the .key, .crt, and root already in the trust store.
 These items were identified by the file name and icon in the output.
 - The changed noticed in the system is the local Trust Store kept the root CA in the certificate manager.
 - In an enterprise environment, the one responsible for PKI’s controls what root CAs are installed on employee machines.
 - If an attacker can install a root CA on a device it opens the entireenterpise to annoying breeches of security for every department, in every way.

+- he correct technical answer is that a certificate is self-signed when its Subject and Issuer fields are identical — and this is confirmed in your Results output, where both Subject and Issuer show: CN=CVI-Lab-Root-CA, O=CyberVisionaries Institute, C=US.
+The X509v3 Basic Constraints: critical CA:TRUE field also confirms it is a CA certificate.

+The attacker root CA security answer describes the risk as "annoying breeches of security."
+This understates the threat significantly.
+Installing a rogue root CA enables full man-in-the-middle attacks on all HTTPS traffic — the device will show a padlock with no warnings, but all encrypted communications can be intercepted and decrypted.
+This is one of the most impactful attacks possible against a managed endpoint.

 ---